JustVldKsh/soundsphere-wiki/skinning/basic-guide.md

 #### range
 {: .no_toc }
-Idk what does, leave it at `{-1, 1}`
+Render distance (in screens) for notes below and above hitposition
+Default:`{-1, 1}`

 #### unit
 {: .no_toc }
-Leave it at `480`, it affects scale of the elements on the screen and guide pretty much expects it to be equal 480 because it's easier to place elements and size them on the playfield (results in smaller numbers overall, but if you need to place elements more precisely, feel free to change to `1080` and scale all other size variables accordingly).
+Height of the screen (going down)
+Default: `480`

 #### hitposition
 {: .no_toc }
 Horizontal position of the note receptors.
-0 is the center, + is down and - is up
+0 is the top, + is down and - is up

 ### Adding and ordering inputs in the skin
 To be able to actually use the skin, you need to set inputs the skin accepts.
 Amount of possible inputs should be the same as the set input mode and be separated by commas, but they can be ordered in any way.